Oxygen-sensitive microcavity arrays

-Fig. 2: Left: Schematic design of a microcavity array.
-Middle: View on a 552 microcavity array from below.
-Right: Scanning electron microscopic image of a porous microcavity, as manufactured with the SMART process.
+Fig. 1: Left: Schematic design of a microcavity array.
+Middle: View onto a 634 microcavity array from below.
+Richt: Schematic representation of an array whose right half has been coated with an oxygen-sensitive fluorophore.

 Oxygen is the most important cell culture parameter which in most cell culture systems is not determined routinely or, like in 3D cultures, cannot be determined at all so far.
 By coating the array foil material with an oxygen-sensitive fluorophore, it is possible to measure oxygen label-free, in real-time, and without analyte consumption in the direct microenvironment of organoids and their surrounding.
 By this, the oxygen concentration or gradients in the direct microenvironment of hundreds of organoids can be measured simultaneously.